 The Riccarton Market

+Adventure-seekers will definitely want this included on their Christchurch tour.
 Enjoy a slice of Antarctica at the International Antarctic Centre in Christchurch.
 After experiencing a storm that blows at -8 °C, hop on the Hägglund ride that’ll take you on a tour over icy crevasses.
-Nip in to a store room and be chilled before entering the huskie zone for a hands-on experience with these tireless pack animals.
+Discover the huskie zone for a hands-on experience with these tireless pack animals.

 Christchurch’s Botanic Gardens began with a single oak tree in 1863.
 Today, 21 hectares and 10 gardens house annual bedding displays that include a pinked rose garden.
 An archery lawn punctuated by mature trees and pond is the perfect spot to enjoy a snack as flowers bloom around you.
 A canopy of oak and silver birch trees in the Azalea Garden blankets azaleas that bloom from August to October.